loretoparisi/netflix_challenge/data/good_predictions/README.txt

 Further details on predictions in this folder:

+TIMESVDPP_QUAL_6.913: This was generated on May 21 at 6:30 am.
+Time-SVD++ was run on the entire dataset with 150 factors, 80 iterations, 30 time bins, with userFacMatTime included, and with a learning rate decay of 0.945.
+All other parameters (LRs/RFs) were the same as those in TIMESVDPP_QUAL_7.749.

 GLOBALS_QUAL_-1.201: This was generated on May 20 at 11:10 pm.
 Global effects was run with 10 levels on the entire dataset.